What’s Next for Data?

 When we talk about these increasingly automated systems, it might be hard to imagine what role humans might play — if any.
 The reality is that people will still be indispensable.
 Algorithms and machines are learning from historical data trends and biases, and that can be problematic if they’re left to run unmonitored.

-For instance, many facial recognition programs have been built with primarily white inputs, making it difficult for them to appropriately recognize people of colour.
+For instance, many facial recognition programs have been built with primarily white inputs, making it difficult for them to appropriately recognize people of color.
 Without the right guide posts in place, systems like these can cause more harm than good.

 facial recognition